-- Research: Generate and disseminate new scientific evidence and ethics scholarship that holds political and societal relevance to food system challenges (climate and environment, social equity and justice, population growth, rapid urbanization and transformation, etc.).
+- Research & Evidence Generation: Generate and disseminate new scientific evidence and ethics scholarship that holds political and societal relevance to food system challenges (climate and environment, social equity and justice, population growth, rapid urbanization and transformation, health, etc.).

-- Education: Build the capacity of the next generation of educators, policymakers, and development practitioners so that they can lead in sustainable food systems and ethics.
-Help to advance training and skillsets to adapt to global trends and drivers across increasingly interconnected food systems.
+Education & Training: Build the capacity of the next generation of educators, policymakers, and development practitioners so that they can lead in sustainable food systems and ethics.
+The Program helps to advance training and skillsets to adapt to global trends and drivers across increasingly interconnected food systems.

-- Policy and Development: Provide guidance and foresight on ethical, political, social, health, and nutrition issues connected to food systems.
-Engender innovative and sustainable solutions for more equitable food security.
+Policy & Strategy: Provide policy-relevant guidance and foresight on ethical, political, social, health, and nutrition issues connected to food systems.